To learn about stomach cancer prognosis and survival rate, you have to have an understanding of the stage of your disease which I will show you here.

 If the answer is yes, please read on BUT do read what I have to say afterwards about stomach cancer prognosis.

-The earlier its picked up, the better the stomach cancer prognosis generally.
+The earlier its picked up, the better the prognosis stomach cancer patients can expect.

 There are also specific genetic disorders including: